 Protect your heirs.
 Be sure beneficiary designations for your IRAs and 401(k)s are up to date.
 If your IRA goes to your estate rather an a designated beneficiary, unfavorable withdrawal rules could cost your heirs dearly.

 Roll over an inherited 401(k).
 A recent change in the rules allows a beneficiary of a 401(k) plan to roll over the account into an IRA and stretch payouts (and the tax bill on them) over his or her lifetime.
 This can be a tremendous advantage over the old rules that generally required such accounts be cashed out, and all taxes paid, within five years.
-To qualify for this break, you must name a person or persons (not your estate) as your beneficiary.
-If your 401(k) goes through your estate, the old five-year rule applies.
+To qualify for this break, you must be named as the beneficiary of the 401(k).
+If the account goes to the owner’s estate and then to you, the old five-year rule applies.

 Help your adult children earn a credit for retirement savings.
 The Retirement Savers Credit can be as much as $1,000, based on up to 50% of the first $2,000 contributed to an IRA or company retirement plan.
 It's available only to low-income taxpayers, though, who are often the least able to afford such contributions.
 Parents can help, however, by giving an adult child (who cannot be claimed as a dependent and who is not a full-time student) the money to fund the retirement account contribution.
 The child not only saves on taxes, but also saves for his or her retirement.